binbinbinv/ProtSol/README.md

 ## 1. Predict your own sequences

-Example:
+Put your protein data in fasta format in the **./Predict/NEED_TO_PREPARE/own_data.fasta** folder, and make sure your data is in the same format as the example given.

+Then run the command below:

 ```shell
 python predict.py
 ```

-Put your protein data in fasta format in the **./Predict/NEED_TO_PREPARE/own_data.fasta** folder, and make sure your data is in the same format as the example given.

 You will get the output in ./Predict/Output.csv